<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Maybe, It Does Work After All

 She is not alone in experiencing positive changes in life due to practicing kindness as a value within the company.
-Brahmpreet Singh, Marketing Program Lead, Axelerant, joined the company earlier in 2021.
+Brahmpreet Singh, Senior Marketing Manager, Axelerant, joined the company earlier in 2021.
 Like many, it was uncommon for him to publicly recognize others for their efforts - no matter how big or small.

 After a bit of encouragement from his performance coach, Brahmpreet gradually developed the habit of recognizing people's efforts publicly, which had an unexpected effect on his personal life.